getodk/docs/odk1-src/central-install-digital-ocean.rst

     CREATE EXTENSION IF NOT EXISTS pg_trgm;

 4. Edit the file ``files/service/config.json.template`` to reflect your database host, table, and authentication details.
+The key `"ssl": {"rejectUnauthorized": false}` is only required if the external database requires TLS/SSL (see [node-postgres docs](https://node-postgres.com/features/ssl)), otherwise it can be omitted.

   .. code-block:: console